Skip to main content

 Secure your credentials

-Your DigiCert ONE host environment, API key, client authentication certificate and password makes up your environment variables and are required to access Software Trust Manager client tools.
+Your DigiCert ONE host environment, API key, client authentication certificate, and password make up your environment variables and are required to access Software Trust Manager client tools.
 Use one of the methods provided below to securely store your credentials based on your operating system.

 Create keypair and certificate